 Basic Input/Output System, the firmware built into most personal computers which is responsible of initializing the hardware after the computer has been turned on and then booting an operating system.
-VirtualBox ships with its own virtual BIOS that runs when a virtual machine is started.
+Oracle VM VirtualBox ships with its own virtual BIOS that runs when a virtual machine is started.

 Enhanced Host Controller Interface, the interface that implements the USB 2.0 standard.

 Media Access Control, a part of an Ethernet network card.
-A MAC
+A

 the bytes are separated by colons, such as

 Preboot Execution Environment, an industry standard for booting PC systems from remote network locations.
 It includes DHCP for IP configuration and TFTP for file transfer.
 Using UNDI, a hardware independent driver stack for accessing the network card from bootstrap code is available.